Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

 \paragraph{Algorithm Selection and Configuration.} Depending on the decomposability of the problem at hand, different RL methods could be more appropriate.
 Structural decompositions can guide the selection process in AutoRL by suggesting appropriate types of decompositions based on the problem characteristics.
-Understanding how different decomposition types influence the performance of RL methods can bridge the gap between selection and configuration by helping researchers understand the level of abstraction needed for selection conditioned on the task, aiding in the development of more efficient and targeted search algorithms.
+Understanding how different decomposition types influence the performance of RL methods can bridge the gap between selection and configuration by helping researchers understand the level of abstraction needed for selection conditioned on the task, aiding in developing more efficient and targeted search algorithms.
 Decomposability can also guide ranking procedures, where methods that cater to different decomposability can be ranked differently, given a problem.

 \paragraph{Hyperparameter Optimization.} Parameters related to structural decomposition (e.g., the number of subtasks in a modular decomposition) could be part of the hyperparameter optimization process in AutoRL.
-Researchers can investigate the interplay between configuration spaces of hyperparameters and various structural decomposition-related parameters. for example, high decomposability might require different exploration rates or learning rates than a low decomposability problem.
+Researchers can investigate the interplay between configuration spaces of hyperparameters and various structural decomposition-related parameters.
+For example, a high decomposability problem might require different exploration or learning rates than a low one.
 This could lead to novel insights and methods for more effective hyperparameter optimization in AutoRL.
 Practitioners can use this understanding to guide the hyperparameter optimization process in their AutoRL system.
 By tuning parameters related to the decomposition, they can potentially improve the performance of their RL agent.

-\begin{mybox} \textbf{AutoRL Patterns} \begin{itemize} \item Use methods to perform a decomposability assessment of a problem.
-This can help guide algorithm selection for problems with different types of decomposability. \item Expedite the hyperparameter search by abstracting away task-irrelevant aspects. \item Warehouse to reuse learned policy and value functions for landmarking performances of algorithms similar to the one being optimized. \item Incorporate modularity information in the form of goals and task hierarchies in the search process. \item Structure neural architecture search-space using decomposability in the problem. \end{itemize} \end{mybox}
+\begin{mybox} \textbf{Research Area 5: Structure in AutoRL} \begin{itemize} \item Use methods to perform a decomposability assessment of a problem.
+This can help guide algorithm selection for problems with different types of decomposability. \item Expedite the hyperparameter search by abstracting away task-irrelevant aspects. \item reuse learned policy and value functions stored in a portfolio for landmarking performances of algorithms similar to the one being optimized. \item Incorporate modularity information in the form of goals and task hierarchies in the search process. \item Structure neural architecture search-space using decomposability in the problem. \end{itemize} \end{mybox}